webdriverio/webdriverio/CONTRIBUTING.md

 `cookie`, `mobile`, `property`, `protocol`, `state`, `utility`, `window`.
 You probably will not ever need to change this.

 6. **Returns:** Identifies the data type returned and a short description.

+When you have completed your updates to the documentation, push to your fork and submit a pull request.